 (3) The number of shares reported in this column represent the RSUs granted to each Named Executive Officer under the Company's long-term incentive plan.
-The RSUs will vest in three equal annual installments, beginning on first grant date of the award, subject to the Named Executive Officer's continued employment through the applicable vesting date, except for the 10,006, 10,504 and 10,504 RSUs granted to Messrs.
-Fox, Buntin and Roberts, respectively, which vest upon the third anniversary of the grant date of the award.
-See "Compensation Discussion and Analysis-Elements of Our Compensation Program-Long-Term Incentives" for additional information.
+The RSUs will vest in three equal annual installments, beginning on first grant date of the award, with the exception of the cliff vesting RSUs, which will vest on the third anniversary of the grant date.
+The vesting of all RSUs is subject to the Named Executive Officer's continued employment through the applicable vesting date.
+See "Compensation Discussion and Analysis-Elements of Our Compensation Program-Long-Term Incentives " for additional information.